 What should I do if I feel symptoms?

-- When you call, we will ask you a few questions about recent travel and if you have had close contact with anyone who has traveled or is suspected of having COVID-19.
+- When you call, we will ask you a few questions including whether you have had close contact with anyone suspected or confirmed of contracting the novel coronavirus/COVID-19.

 - We will help you get the care and assistance you need based on our screening.